Card Services calls have the general form:

 int CardServices(GetTupleData, client_handle_t client, tuple_t *tuple);

-extracts a series of data bytes from the specified
+GetTupleData extracts a series of data bytes from the specified

 tuple, which must have been returned by a previous call to

-.
+GetFirstTuple or GetNextTuple.
 A maximum of

-bytes will be copied into the TupleData
+TupleDataMax bytes will be copied into the TupleData buffer,

-starting at an offset of TupleOffset
+starting at an offset of TupleOffset bytes.
+The number of bytes

-copied is returned in TupleDataLen
+copied is returned in TupleDataLen.

 Return codes:

-The client handle is invalid.
+CS_BAD_HANDLEThe client handle is invalid.

-Card Services was unable to set up a memory window to map the card's CIS.
+CS_OUT_OF_RESOURCECard Services was unable to set up a memory window to map the card's CIS.

 greater than or equal to the length of the tuple.